genericmilk/cooker/README.md

 ## Installing Cooker

-Before you install Cooker, please make a note of the following "gotchas" as Cooker's installer will replace some Laravel directories in order to install:
+⚠️ *Before you install Cooker, please make a note of the following "gotchas"*

 1. Please back up everything you have in your /resources/js and /resources/sass folders.
 Cooker will replace these folders as it is taking over the running of your application's frontend.
 2. Please ensure you are using at least PHP 8.3 and Laravel 10 as these are the pre-requisites for Cooker